Provide an experience that demonstrates the importance of a national pharmacy association to the profession.

 The NCPA Legislative Advocacy Challenge was created to gauge and increase the level of legislative advocacy taking place within each NCPA Student Chapter.
 It awards and recognizes each school's accomplishments.
 Submissions must be received by May 31st.
 Please email questions and submissions to firstname.lastname@example.org.

-Chapter Mid-Term reports help keep NCPA Student Chapters on track for the school year.
-Student Leadership Council Junior and Senior Members will provide feedback to the schools that submit Mid-Term reports, and let chapters know what they need to focus on for the rest of the year to be in the running for Chapter of the Year.
+Chapter Mid-Year reports help keep NCPA Student Chapters on track for the school year.
+Student Leadership Council Junior and Senior Members will provide feedback to the schools that submit Mid-Year reports, and let chapters know what they need to focus on for the rest of the year to be in the running for Chapter of the Year.

 Giving pharmacists an edge in today's increasingly competitive marketplace, Pharmacist e-Link™ provides news, free continuing education courses, business management tools, and much more, on your desktop at your convenience.